ob-pfm/open-banking-demo-ios/Documentation/OpenBankingPFMSDK/README-OpenBankingPFMSDK.md

 // In order to prevent bad requests usersService.clearQueryItems()

-// FILTER PARAMETERS
-// Optional parameter
-if let page = page {
-// To ask for a specific page
-    usersService = usersService.page(page)
-}
-// Optional parameter
-if let size = size {
-// To indicate the number of items to show by page
-    usersService = usersService.size(size)
-}
-// Optional parameter
-if let field = field {
-    usersService = usersService.field(field)
-}
-// Optional parameter
-if let order = order {
-    usersService = usersService.order(order)
-}
-// Optional parameter
-if let categoryId = categoryId {
-// To ask for a specific category to filter
-    usersService = usersService.categoryId(categoryId)
-}
-// Optional parameter
-if let charge = charge {
-// To filter by type of transaction(true = charge, false = deposit, nil = both)
-    usersService = usersService.charge(charge)
-}
-// Optional parameter
-if let minAmount = minAmount {
-// The minimum amount of the transaction.
-    usersService = usersService.minAmount(minAmount)
-}
-// Optional parameter
-if let maxAmount = maxAmount {
-// The maximum amount of the transaction.
-    usersService = usersService.maxAmount(maxAmount)
-}
-// Optional parameter
-if let dateFrom = dateFrom {
-// The minimum date of the transaction, in UNIX format by milliseconds
-    usersService = usersService.dateFrom(dateFrom)
-}
-// Optional parameter
-if let dateTo = dateTo {
-// The maximum date of the transaction, in UNIX format by milliseconds
-    usersService = usersService.dateTo(dateTo)
-}
-// Optional parameter
-if let description = description {
-// The description of the transaction.
-It can be partial.
-    usersService = usersService.description(description)
-}
 // Optional parameter
 if let isBankAggregation = isBankAggregation {
     usersService = usersService.isBankAggregation(isBankAggregation)